 10-Year Peak (1998-2007)

 Todd Helton’s rookie year marked the beginning of a ten-year stretch in which he averaged 154 games played per year while posting remarkable batting numbers.
-For that decade, Helton had a slash line of .333 BA/.432 OBP/.585 SLG while hitting an average of 30 HR per year with 108 RBI.
-Even when adjusting for playing home games at Coors Field, Helton still had a 144 OPS+ (44% above league average) for this ten-year period while averaging 5.5 WAR per season.
+Helton had a slash line of .333 BA/.432 OBP/.585 SLG for that decade while hitting an average of 30 HR per year with 108 RBI.
+Even when adjusting for playing home games at Coors Field, Helton still had a 144 OPS+ (44% above league average) for these ten years while averaging 5.5 WAR per season.

 During that 10-year peak, Helton put up eye-popping numbers in 2000.
 He led the N.L. in all three slash line categories (.372 BA, .463 OBP, .698 SLG) while also leading the league in RBI (147), Hits (216), and Doubles (59).
 Oh, and he hit 42 home runs.
 Despite this incredible season (he also led the N.L. with an 8.9 WAR), Helton only finished 5th in the league’s MVP vote, behind Jeff Kent, Barry Bonds, Mike Piazza, and Jim Edmonds.